kherz/pulseq-cest/pulseq-cest-sim/Readme.md

 A [CMakeLists.txt](src/CMakeLists.txt) file is included in the package (tested with MSVC and GCC on Windows). *eigen* is expected to be in */src/3rdParty/eigen3*, but you can change the path manually by changing *EIGEN_SRC_DIR*.
 If you choose CMake over the MATLAB function, I assume no further instructions are needed here.

 ## Run example Z-spectrum simulation
-This package includes an example [file](../seq-generation/WriteExamplePulseqSBBZSpectrum.m) to generate .seq-files for a APTw Z-spectrum simulation.
+This package includes an example [file](../seq-generation/writeExampleAPTwSeqFile.m) to generate .seq-files for an APTw Z-spectrum simulation.
 You can find that in the subfolder [../seq-generation](../seq-generation).
 Feel free to play around with various parameters to generate different preparation periods.
 You can find more info in the subfolder [Readme](../seq-generation/Readme.md).

-You can simulate  .seq-files by running [Run_pulseq_cest_Simulation.m](Run_pulseq_cest_Simulation.m).
+You can simulate .seq-files by running [simulate_pulseqcest.m](simulate_pulseqcest.m).
 The function takes the pulseq .seq-file and a .yaml parameter file with the simulation setting as an input.
-The parameters from the .yaml-file are [read](Read_simulation_params.m) and used to generate a struct wich is used as input for the mex-function.
+The parameters from the .yaml-file are [read](readSimulationParameters.m) and used to generate a struct wich is used as input for the mex-function.
 All members PMEX (**P**arameters for **MEX** ) struct and shortly described here.

 ### Water Pool (mandatory)
 Water relaxation rates R1 = 1/T1 and R2 = 1/T2 are set here.